Proyo9/PyEncryptDemo/For you/README.md

+# Instructions
+- Install requests module (If you don't have it already)
-Put PyEncrypt.py in your project folder
+- Put PyEncrypt.py in your project folder
+- Import PyEncrypt in your python file
+- Done